43 Father's Day Trivia Questions [With Answers]

 Answer: Marmosets (and their close cousins, tamarins).

-People guess gorillas or chimps because that’s what nature documentaries cover.
-Marmoset and tamarin fathers carry the babies on their backs as much as 70-90% of the day, handing them off to the mother only for nursing.
-The marmoset father even helps wash the newborns the moment they’re born.
+Gorillas and chimps grab the guesses, because that’s what the nature documentaries show.
+Marmoset and tamarin fathers carry the babies on their backs as much as 70-90% of the day, handing them to the mother only for nursing.
+The marmoset father even helps clean the newborns the moment they arrive.

 Duel me on animal dad trivia on LearnClash